how-to-read-statement-cashflow

 Cash generated from operating activities shows how much cash the business earns (or loses) from its core operations.
 This figure does not consider one-off items such as the sale of machinery or raising money through debt.

 If, for example, the profit from operations in the income statement (statement of profit or loss) is very high compared to the cash generated from operations, the company cannot turn that profit into cash.
-This can lead to problems with the company’s short-term liquidity, which means that it may have problems paying its short-term debts (such as accounts payables).
+This can lead to problems with the company’s short-term liquidity, potentially causing it to default on short-term debts (such as accounts payable).

 Examining the Movements in Working Capital